nicobenz/CulturalAnalytics-MetadataPredictions/README.md

 For instance, I anticipate a higher rate of false positives within subgenres of Metal compared to false positives between a Metal subgenre and a Hip Hop subgenre.
 If observed, this pattern could suggest the presence of distinct, genre-specific characteristics embedded in the musical metadata.

-Currently I haven't yet decided on the type of metadata used for my approach, but I'm leaning towards a different combination of moods.
+Currently I haven't yet decided on the type of metadata to use for my approach, but I'm leaning towards a different combination of moods.
 However, here is a list of available metadata on [AcousticBrainz](https://acousticbrainz.org):

 Low level information: